Modularizing while Training: A New Paradigm for Modularizing DNN Models: Abstract

 \section{Abstract}

-Deep neural network (DNN) models have become increasingly crucial components in intelligent software systems.
-However, training a DNN model is typically expensive in terms of both time and money.
-To address this issue, researchers have recently focused on reusing existing DNN models - borrowing the idea of code reuse in software engineering.
-However, reusing an entire model could cause extra overhead or inherits the weakness from the undesired functionalities.
-Hence, existing work proposes to decompose an already trained model into modules, i.e., \textit{modularizing-after-training}, and enable module reuse.
-Since trained models are not built for modularization, modularizing-after-training incurs huge overhead and model accuracy loss.
+Deep neural network (DNN) models have become increasingly crucial components of intelligent software systems.
+However, training a DNN model is typically expensive in terms of both time and computational resources.
+To address this issue, recent research has focused on reusing existing DNN models - borrowing the concept of software reuse in software engineering.
+However, reusing an entire model could cause extra overhead or inherit the weaknesses from the undesired functionalities.
+Hence, existing work proposes to decompose an already trained model into modules, i.e., \textit{modularizing-after-training}, to enable module reuse.
+Since the trained models are not built for modularization, modularizing-after-training may incur huge overhead and model accuracy loss.
 In this paper, we propose a novel approach that incorporates modularization into the model training process, i.e., \textit{modularizing-while-training} (\projectName).
 We train a model to be structurally modular through two loss functions that optimize intra-module cohesion and inter-module coupling.
-We have implemented the proposed approach for modularizing Convolutional Neural Network (CNN) models in this work.
-The evaluation results on representative models demonstrate that \projectName outperforms the state-of-the-art approach.
-Specifically, the accuracy loss caused by \projectName is only 1.13 percentage points, which is 1.76 percentage points less than that of the baseline.
-The kernel retention rate of the modules generated by \projectName is only 14.58\%, with a reduction of 74.31\% over the state-of-the-art approach.
-Furthermore, the total time cost required for training and modularizing is only 108 minutes, half of the baseline.
+We have implemented the proposed approach for modularizing Convolutional Neural Network (CNN) models.
+The evaluation results on representative models demonstrate that \projectName outperforms the existing state-of-the-art modularizing-after-training approach.
+Specifically, the accuracy loss caused by \projectName is only 1.13 percentage points, which is less than that of the existing approach.
+The kernel retention rate of the modules generated by \projectName is only 14.58\%, with a reduction of 74.31\% over the existing approach.
+Furthermore, the total time cost required for training and modularizing is only 108 minutes, which is half the time required by the existing approach.
+Our work demonstrates that \projectName is a new and more effective paradigm for realizing DNN model modularization, offering a fresh perspective on achieving model reuse.